Traditional Czech breakfast includes scrambled or boiled eggs with sausage, rye or sourdough bread, pancakes with plum jam and various pastries.

 It’s very tasty and it makes a pretty good breakfast as well as a nutritious snack throughout the day.

-A sweet condiments include jams or honey.
-These days, you will also see marmalade (condiments made with bitter oranges), but since you can’t grow oranges in Czech republic, there is no history of marmalade making.
+Sweet condiments include jams or honey.
+These days, you will also see marmalade (condiments made with bitter oranges), but since you can’t grow oranges in the Czech Republic, there is no history of marmalade making until fairly recently.

 What can you expect to find in Prague for breakfast now?

-To drink you’ll find a wide selection of different coffees, teas, freshly squeezed orange juice (it’s usually referred to as ‘fresh’ with no mention of orange or drink in the name – yes, I know weird, right?
-When I first saw that I had to have it explained!)
+To drink you’ll find a wide selection of different coffees, teas and freshly squeezed orange juice.
+The orange drink will often be referred to as ‘fresh’ (in English) with no mention of orange or drink in the name.
+I guest that’s just a Czech way of being trendy and yes, I know weird, right?
+When I first saw it on a menu I had to have it explained!

 STAY IN TOUCH